-With the new year approaching you may be thinking about your dreams and goals for next year.
+With the new year approaching, you may be thinking about your dreams and goals for next year and wondering is it time for a fresh start?
 Maybe you want to reach a certain income level or learn a new skill.
 Maybe you want a complete change in career or to start a new business.

 Whatever your age, your business, or your stage in life… a fresh start could be exactly what you need.
 What’s standing between you and a brand new life?
 Finding a new way to do an old thing – or leaving something that is no longer working – is a wonderful way to begin again.